 But you understand the power of video and the need for effective translation.
-An example: an overwhelming majority of employees—75%–report that they are more likely to watch video-based training session than read documents, emails or web articles.
+An example: an overwhelming majority of employees — 75% for that matter — report that they are more likely to watch video-based training sessions than read documents, emails or web articles.
 (Can you blame them?
-HR can put out some mind-numbing communication pieces).
+Some HR pieces can be pretty cut and dry.)

 And what about new prospects?
-73% of online-enable consumers say they are more likely to make a purchase after watching videos that explain a product or service (explained by the popularity of YouTube influencers and their alignment with international brands).
-Thus, the multimedia localization conundrum: how can you localize multimedia communication pieces that were not intended to be localized from the outset?
+73% of online-enabled customers say they are more likely to make a purchase after watching videos that explain a product or service (explained by the popularity of YouTube video influencers and their alignment with international brands).
+Thus, the multimedia localization conundrum: how can you translate multimedia communication assets that were not intended to be translated from the outset?

 How can a company find a cost-effective way to transition these assets to engage new prospects, educate and inform customers or new associates, and maintain a consistent brand image across multiple languages?